ComplianceAsCode/auditree-arboretum/arboretum/technology/auditree/README.md

 * Class: [PythonPackageFetcher][fetch-python-packages]
 * Purpose: Writes the current Python package dependency list to evidence.
-* Behavior: Stores the current Python package dependency list as evidence as well as the latest release information for `auditree-arboretum` and `auditree-framework` is also retrieved and stored as evidence.
+* Behavior: Stores the current Python package dependency list as evidence and the latest release information for `auditree-arboretum`, `auditree-framework` and `auditree-harvest` are also retrieved and stored as evidence.
 The time to live (TTL) is set to 1 day for all evidences.
 * Expected configuration elements:
    * None
 * Expected configuration: